nmccarty/idris2-tutorial/src/Tutorial/Intro/WhereToGetHelp.md

 # Where to get Help

 There are several resources available online and in print, where you can find help and documentation about the Idris programming language.
-Here is a non-comprehensive list of them:
+Here is a non-comprehensive list:

 - [Type-Driven Development with Idris](https://www.manning.com/books/type-driven-development-with-idris)